jundalisay/spblist/content/en/research/whittaker/aether/chapter-01f.md

 Since a ray which passes from air to glass is bent inwards towards the normal, it may be inferred that light travels more slowly in glass than in air.

+Huygens explained that:
-Huygens offered a physical explanation of the variation in velocity of light from one medium to another, by supposing that transparent bodies consist of hard particles which interact with the aethereal matter, modifying its elasticity.
-The opacity of metals he explained by an extension of the same idea, supposing that some of the particles of metals are hard (these account for reflexion) and the rest soft: the latter destroy the luminous motion by damping it.
+- the variation of the speed of light from one medium to another was caused by transparent bodies being made up of hard particles which interact with the aethereal matter, modifying its elasticity.
+- the opacity of metals was caused by some metals being hard (to account for reflection) and others being soft.
+  - The latter destroy the luminous motion by damping it.

 The second half of the Théorie de la lumière is concerned with a phenomenon which had been discovered a few years previously by a Danish philosopher, Erasmus Bartholin (b.
 1625, d.
 1698).

 A sailor had brought from Iceland to Copenhagen a number of beautiful crystals which he had collected in the Bay of Röerford.

-Bartholin, into whose hands they passed, noticed[49] that any small object viewed through one of these crystals appeared double, and found the immediate cause of this in the fact that a ray of light entering the crystal gave rise in general to two refracted rays.
+Bartholin got it and noticed[49] that any small object viewed through one of these crystals appeared double.
+He found the immediate cause of this in the fact that a ray of light entering the crystal gave rise in general to 2 refracted rays.

-One of these rays was subject to the ordinary law of refraction, while the other, which was called the extraordinary ray, obeyed a different law, which Bartholin did not succeed in determining.
+- One of these rays was subject to the ordinary law of refraction.
+- The other, called the extraordinary ray, obeyed a different law, which Bartholin did not succeed in determining.

 The matter had arrived at this stage when it was taken up by Huygens.

 Since in his conception each ray of light corresponds to the propagation of a wave-front, the two rays in Iceland spar must correspond to two different wave-fronts propagated simultaneously.

+He found this idea easy:

+{{< q a="Huygens" >}}
-In this idea he found no difficulty; as he says: “It is certain that a space occupied more than one kind of matter may permit the propagation of several kinds of waves, different in velocity; for this actually happens in air mixed with aethereal matter, where sound-waves and light-waves are propagated together."
+a space that is occupied more than one kind of matter may permit the propagation of several kinds of waves, different in speed.
+This actually happens in air mixed with aethereal matter, where sound-waves and light-waves are propagated together.
+{{< /q >}}

-Accordingly he supposed that a light-disturbance generated at any spot within a crystal of Iceland spar spreads out in the form of a wave-surface, composed of a sphere and a spheroid having the origin of disturbance as centre.
+Accordingly, he supposed that a light-disturbance generated at any spot within a crystal of Iceland spar spreads out in the form of a wave-surface, composed of a sphere and a spheroid having the origin of disturbance as centre.

 The spherical wave-front corresponds to the ordinary ray, and the spheroid to the extraordinary ray: and the direction in which the extraordinary ray is refracted may be determined by a geometrical construction, in which the spheroid takes the place which in the ordinary construction is taken by the sphere.